 Search and Maps

 The University uses a Google Custom Search that is accessible through the search box in the header of all pages within this site.
 This central site uses Google Maps.
-The searchable map (provided by IT Services) uses Open Street Map.
-The contact search is provided by IT Services.
+The searchable map is provided by Estates.

 Contacting a webmaster